tableau/extensions-api/docs/trex_publish.md

 ![]({{ site.baseurl }}/assets/trex_gallery.png){:height="50%" width="50%"}

 ## Publishing or sharing a dashboard extension on the Communities page

-Another way to share your work with other developers is to add it to the [Community Portal fpr Dashboard Extensions]({{ site.baseurl }}/community/).
+Another way to share your work with other developers is to add it to the [Community Portal for Dashboard Extensions]({{ site.baseurl }}/community/).
 You can use the portal to provide links to your source code and you can also provide a `.trex` file for users to download.
 To make it easier for others to use your extension, we ask that your `.trex` file specifies a link to a hosted version of your extension
 See [Hosting and Contributing to the Community Portal]({{site.baseurl}}/docs/trex_contributing.html)

 Submit your extension to the [Community Portal for Dashboard Extensions]({{ site.baseurl }}/community/)